bcc-code/az-keyvault-sign-token/README.md

 Create a private key and upload it to Azure Key Vault.

+Note: This action requires that the workflow has already logged in to Azure, either through the `az` CLI or through the `Azure/login` action.
+Alternatively it also supports loging in using `azurerm` Terraform provider's OIDC login method environment variables.

 ### Inputs

 * `gh-app-client-id` - The Client ID of the GitHub App to sign the token for.